TiCFoundation/TiC-Foundation/README.md

     ```bash
     npm run build

-4. Starts the test runner.
+4. Install UI framework.
     ```bash
+    npm install @material-ui/core

+5. Starts the test runner.
+    ```bash
     npm test
-5. To create a production build
+6. To create a production build
     ```bash
     npm run build.

-6. Removes this tool and copies build dependencies, configuration files
-    and scripts into the app directory.
+7. Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back!
     ```bash
     npm run eject

-7. To run the app:
+8. To run the app:
     ```bash
     cd codebase
-8. To start develop server and see results in a web browser
+9. To start develop server and see results in a web browser
     ```bash
     npm start